ecohen1125/Project-05/README.md

 I added a second camera that you can switch to with the H key to act as a hint if you get stuck in the maze.

 I added a pause menu.

+I added the player's weapon (axe) to be seen in first person when the player is walking around.

 ## References
 [Maze Generation and Assets](https://assetstore.unity.com/packages/tools/modeling/maze-generator-38689) [Materials for Maze](https://assetstore.unity.com/packages/2d/textures-materials/free-stylized-pbr-textures-pack-111778)